 Every project is different.
-Large complex sites with a lot of back end programming will take much longer to complete than web sites with less content or programming needs.
+A large complex site with a lot of back end programming will take much longer to complete than a web site with less content or programming needs.
+Sometimes a client has a team that must review every element of a site or asks for complex revisions that can delay timelines.
 A good guideline is smaller projects are about 4 weeks to complete and large complex projects can take 8-16 weeks, again based on the actual scope of work.

 Once we create a project scope we can deliver a solid time estimate to complete the work.
 A project timeline will come with the initial proposal.
 Because we have a lot of experience with a talented team, our timelines are typically shorter than other developers and our estimates of time to complete are more accurate.